chykasib/cloud-kitchen-client-repo/README.md

-** this website name : rock cloud Kitchen
+** My website name : rock cloud Kitchen
 ** I used this website login authentication three ways email and password, google, github.
-** this website user can add reviews and he / she can see only his/her reviews and this website two button reviews update button and delete button this route protected by private route
+** In this website user can add reviews and he / she can see only his/her reviews and this website two button reviews update button and delete button this route protected by private route
 ** this website any user can see home page and blog data without login ** Web site live link: https://rock-cloud-kitchen.web.app/